 Assuming the cart is filled, here is the line of code that instigates the purchase.

 That code doesn't show much.
 Let's look at the definition of Accept() that ShoppingCart is using.
-(Depending on how strongly typed the language is, the code below may require all the items in the cart to have a common base class, and CheckoutVisitor is most certainly a subclass of Visitor.)
+(Depending on how the language is typed, the code below may require all the items in the cart to have a common base class or interface, and CheckoutVisitor is most certainly a subclass of Visitor.)

 ShoppingCart.Accept(aVisitor) for each item in items this.Remove(item) item.Accept(aVisitor) aVisitor.VisitShoppingCart(this)